Register a Generic TCP Infrastructure Service

 • Leave the Assigned Listen Port blank to use a random port

-• Allow end users the ability to override these settings in the Banyan Desktop App
+• Allow end users the ability to override these settings in the desktop app

 Step 3.
-As an end user, launch the Banyan desktop app and access the database
+As an end user, launch the desktop app and access the database

-3.1 Launch the Banyan desktop app, locate the hosted database (for example, Amazon RDS) server from the list of TCP Services, and then select Connect (if Autorun isn’t enabled).
+3.1 Launch the desktop app, locate the hosted database (for example, Amazon RDS) server from the list of TCP Services, and then select Connect.

 3.3 Launch your preferred database management tool (such as Microsoft SQL Server Management Studio, pgAdmin, phpMyAdmin, MySQL Workbench, etc.), and then create a new server using the localhost:port noted in the previous step.
 If necessary, enter your credentials to authenticate.

-Behind the scenes, Banyan evaluates your device posture, enforces your security policies, and grants access accordingly.
+Behind the scenes, CSE evaluates your device posture, enforces your security policies, and grants access accordingly.

 Can’t find what you’re looking for?